⏳ 35 min read · Last updated: July 2026

 ⚡ What Running Costs Look Like

-A single 20W LED bar light running 15 hours a day costs roughly $1.44 per month at a standard US electricity rate.
+A single 20W LED bar light running 14 hours a day costs roughly $1.35 per month at a standard US electricity rate.
 A full two-shelf setup with four bar lights costs under $6 per month.
 The lights will not register on your electricity bill in any meaningful way.
+For a full breakdown by wattage and local rate, see what grow lights actually cost on a small apartment bill.

 🧪 Nutrients and pH: The Two Numbers That Run Your Garden

-Water chemistry in a small apartment system comes down to two numbers: pH and EC.
-Once you understand what each one does and how to check them, however, managing your reservoir takes under five minutes and happens every 3 to 5 days.
+Water chemistry comes down to just two numbers, namely pH and EC.
+Learn what each one does and the whole job takes under five minutes, every 3 to 5 days.

 💧 What pH Is and Why It Matters

-🔎 pH quick reference for common apartment crops
+🔎 EC quick reference for common apartment crops

 🧪 What EC Is and How to Use It

-If EC is too high, you will see crispy brown leaf tips — that is nutrient burn.
-If EC is too low, on the other hand, growth slows and leaves go pale because the plant cannot find enough nitrogen or iron in the water.
-The free pH and nutrient calculator gives you the exact EC target and nutrient dose in millilitres for your specific crop, system type, and reservoir size.
+Too high and you get crispy brown leaf tips, which is nutrient burn.
+Too low and growth slows while leaves go pale, because there is not enough nitrogen or iron in the water to build them properly.
+My full guide to EC for hydroponic herbs explains how to read the number for each crop, and the best EC and TDS meters for small reservoirs covers which pens hold their calibration.
+The free pH and nutrient calculator gives you the exact EC target and nutrient dose in milliliters for your specific crop, system type, and reservoir size.
 Use it before every mix.

 🌱 What Nutrients to Start With

-For beginners, a one-part liquid nutrient designed for hydroponics is the easiest path.
-The Miracle-Gro AeroGarden liquid fertiliser is the simplest: one bottle, one measurement.
-General Hydroponics FloraSeries (three bottles) gives you more control but more room to make mixing errors.
-General Hydroponics MaxiGro powder is the most cost-effective for small systems over time.
-All three work well.
 A full comparison with honest pros and cons is in the best hydroponic nutrients for small apartment systems guide.
 For exact doses and a week-by-week feeding schedule, the beginner hydroponic nutrients and feeding schedule guide takes you through every stage from seedling to full harvest.
+If you are mixing a two-part formula for the first time, how to mix two-part nutrients in small jars covers the order that prevents nutrient lockout in the bottle.

 💧 When to Change the Water